Ready-Set-Go Gently Parenting

 How do I gently approach my children to get their rooms clean?
 This is always a battle.
 They are 10 and 11.

 Saturday morning arrived.
 Esther fixed breakfast for the entire family; her husband Alford did the cleanup.
-Esther then made another, more specific SET statement.
+Esther then made a specific SET statement.
 "Cassandra and Deidre, let's go to your room and get started."
 Cassandra shrieked!
 "I have to call Jareesa!"
 Esther did a GO GENTLY: she took all the phones and placed them on top of the refrigerator.
 She said simply, "When we are done."
 Then Esther did another "GO GENTLY", she started walking up the stairs to the room.
 Both girls whined and argued, but they followed Esther.
 (If they had not followed, Alford knew not to allow anything fun: no TV nor cell phone use, nor going anywhere.
 They could have sat somewhere being bored until they went to the room.)
 When they got into the room, Esther did very specific SET statements.
 She assigned each girl specific tasks, one at a time.
 This was to make things very clear, so there was no room to pretend they did not understand.
 She said, "First, Deidre, I would like you to pick up all the dirty clothes and put them in this basket.
 Cassandra, I would like for you to strip both beds."
 If the girls argued back, Esther said nothing.
 It takes two to argue!
 The second task was for Cassandra to dust, while Deidra picked up everything that was on the floor, and put each item on the bed of whomever it belonged to.
 This did not go well, because Deidra began throwing Cassandra's items HARD in the general direction of the bed.
 Since this was an attention getting device, Esther did not respond.
 At the end of the process, three of Cassandra's items had bounced off the bed and were on the floor.
 Cassandra was finished dusting.
 Esther did another specific SET statement.
 "We cannot go to step 3 until all the items are picked up off the floor."
 Now it was Deidre's turn to shriek.
 "This is SO UNFAIR!
 Why are you doing this to us??"
 "I like a clean house," Esther replied calmly.
 "Step 4 will be to put these things away.
 Step 5 will be to rearrange your drawers.
 That will take a while!
 We can't remake the beds until we are done with Steps 4 and 5.
 I can't go start the laundry until I'm sure you two can work without fighting."
 Cassandra was already putting her stuff away!
 And Cassandra's phone ringtone could be heard in the distance.
 Deidra stood stubbornly in the middle of the room.
 "Mom, WHAT IS WRONG WITH YOU!" she shrieked.
 "Nothing,", replied Esther.
 "Nothing at all is wrong.
 Would you girls like something to drink when you finish Step 4."
 Deidra nodded and began to put her things away.
 Since they were making progress, Esther did a POSITIVE GO-GENTLY.
 She brought them some juice and granola bars.
 "If you can work on your drawers, I'll go start this laundry.
 Then I'll help Cassandra make both beds, Deidre can vacuum, and we'll be done!"

 Eventually, they finished.
 Even though things had been a little rough, Esther was pleased with them.
 She did some more POSITIVE GO-GENTLY's.
 She retrieved the phones and gave them back.
 She helped Cassandra gather the things she needed for her school project.
 She drove Cassandra to Jareesa's house, and she arranged for and picked up a friend of Deidre's to come over.
 Deidre was secretly happy that her friend could come up to her nice clean room.
-In the future, Esther will keep the girls on a better schedule about room cleaning, but they will follow the same basic pattern.
-She warns them that in about two weeks, they will need to go through the closet and take some things to charity.
-They choose a time to do this.
-As the gentle but firm plan becomes a routine, this will get MUCH easier over time.

 Note several things: Esther made sure she was READY.
 She kept calm.
 She did not argue.
 She made specific "SET" statements as needed.
 She was positive.
 Her GO GENTLY's consisted of making it VERY clear that the stated consequence (no phone time) was being enforced, and also her POSITIVE GO GENTLY's involved some snacks, some help, and making sure the girls were rewarded with time with friends after the work was done.
 If the girls had refused to do anything at all, Esther would have waited them out.
 The household would have come to a standstill, until the tasks in the SET statement were completed.
 But Esther would not have screamed, belittled, complained, or insulted the girls.
 Following the READY-SET-GO GENTLY pattern is a little tough at first.
 But, it is VERY SUCCESSFUL over time.
 Because the children know that they will get MORE and BETTER attention when they comply, than when they do not comply.
 Be sure to read the section on POSITIVE THINGS FOR PARENTS!
 Your POWER is in the positive things that you do with your children.